 I am providing the following list to give you an idea of my intended availability throughout the course.
 (Remember that you can call 614-688-HELP at any time if you have a technical problem.)

 Grading and feedback

-For large weekly assignments, you can generally expect feedback within 10 days.
+For homeworks and exams, you can generally expect feedback within 7-14 days.

 E-mail

 I will reply to e-mails within 24 hours on school days.